Note: This post has been updated since it was first published.

 I didn’t feel like going to the store one weekend, so I decided to go through some church cookbooks I had lying around to see what I could make for dessert with ingredients I already had on hand.
 I found a pound cake recipe that my grandmother used quite a bit.
 Read More →

 Below are some of my favorite things to fix up for breakfast, things that are quick and easy to prepare.
 I hope you will be able to find some new favorites for yourself in this list.
 Please take note that where I list oatmeal or granola, I’m referring to gluten-free oatmeal and gluten-free granola.
 Also, once I discovered I had a problem with copper toxicity, I realized some of these breakfast options needed to be modified to provide more of a balance between copper and zinc.
-Keep this balance in mind when implementing some of these breakfast ideas.
-Many of these are highly copper-dominant.
+Some of them also needed to be modified when I discovered an imbalance between vitamin E and iron.
+Keep these vitamins and minerals in mind when implementing some of these breakfast ideas.
+Many of these are highly copper-dominant and/or may contain an excess of either vitamin E or iron.
 Read More →

 This week has been tough, and I’ve been dealing with a lot of negative feelings.
 I’ve decided to use this blog post to vent and get those feelings out in the open.
 Perhaps you have thought and felt many of these same things yourself at one time or another.
 Read More →